emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies shows and anime. ✔️
 1. Has watchlists when you signup. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌

 ***
+## ValhallaStream
+### Score: 14/20
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. Has 8 servers, but does not auto-switch when one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is very nice, feels modern, search shows results as you type. ✔️
+1. Most sources include subtitles. ✔️
+1. Has movies shows and anime. ✔️
+1. Site has watch list when you signup, but requires google. ⚠️
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️

+***
 ## Wovie